pschool-in/curriculum/languages/content/bengali/Bengali_content_Plan.md

   8. Add activity correct spelling to 'bn-words'
   9. Add 10 synonyms to playlist 'bn-words-2'
   10. Add 1 synonyms to playlist 'bn-words'
-  11. Add 10 Compund letter (fill in the blanks with option) to bn-writing
+  11. Add 10 Compund letter (fill in the blanks with option) to 'bn-writing'
-  12. Add 10 spliting of compound word activity to bn-words
+  12. Add 10 spliting of compound word activity to 'bn-words'
-  13. Add 5 adding compound (vowel) words activity to bn-words
+  13. Add 5 adding compound (vowel) words activity to 'bn-words'
-  14. Add 6 adding compound (consonant) words activity to bn-words
+  14. Add 6 adding compound (consonant) words activity to 'bn-words'
+  15. add 5 season-month activity in 'bn-social'

   still updating